gbdev/pandocs/src/LCDC.md

 When Bit 0 is cleared, both background and window become blank (white), and the [Window Display Bit](<#LCDC.5 — Window enable>) is ignored in that case.
-Only Sprites may still be displayed (if enabled in Bit 1).
+Only objects may still be displayed (if enabled in Bit 1).

 #### CGB Mode: BG and Window master priority

-When Bit 0 is cleared, the background and window lose their priority - the sprites will be always displayed on top of background and window, independently of the priority flags in OAM and BG Map attributes.
+When Bit 0 is cleared, the background and window lose their priority - the objects will be always displayed on top of background and window, independently of the priority flags in OAM and BG Map attributes.

 When Bit 0 is set, pixel priority is resolved [as described here](<#BG-to-OBJ Priority in CGB Mode>).